 The evaluation of I-CLEAR has been awarded to Northwestern University.
 The evaluation will assess the statewide implementation of the CLEAR reporting system operating under the Chicago Police Department.
 I-CLEAR will offer a statewide criminal justice information system that is accessible to all of Illinois' criminal justice agencies.
-The 12-month began in May 2005.
+The two-year assessment began in May 2005.